raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_7.md

 We are extremely excited to start the trial and really appreciate your support for the Gender Balance in Computing programme!

-Click the green button (below right) to go to the next step in Part1 1.
+Click the green button (below right) to go to the next step in Part 1.

 You can go back to the [list of contents for this part (Part 1) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).
 You can access the [menu for Parts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).